realityforge/zim/README.md

     $ ./zim clean mytask push

-This will update the DEPI repositories, to update the ARENA repositories run:
+This will update the DEPI repositories, to update the GITHUB repositories run:

-    $ ./zim -s ARENA clean mytask push
+    $ ./zim -s GITHUB clean mytask push

 A fairly task is to update the version of a dependent library.
 First you update the version number of the dependency in the `./zim` file and run something like: